K-mukul/W205-Project/README.md

 # Black Friday Tweets Project

-1. Collecting data using Kafka and the Twitter stream, then store into S3
+1. Collecting data using Kafka and the Twitter stream, then store into S3 (data_gathering)

 2. Processing, refining, cleaning data using Python, loading data into Hive (minimize_data)